piyusssshh/piyusssshh/README.md

 ## 🌱 Learning & Growing

 I am always on the lookout for new technologies and design trends.
-Currently, I'm exploring [mention any technology or tool you are learning] to expand my skill set.
+Currently, I'm exploring Svelte and TailwindCSS to expand my skill set.

 ## 💬 Let's Connect